Rohja/hacs-hot-tub-card/README.md

 - [ ] Better documentation
 - [ ] Customize colors from YAML
 - [ ] More flexible settings
+- [ ] Installation "How to" with HACS
 - [ ] Something else ??